 Not in our opinion.
 Texas law grants property owners the right to protest any zoning change, and there is no exception for the broad rezoning of an entire city, as proposed by the City of Austin.
 Several court cases have also held that the right to protest zoning changes applies even when an entire city is rezoned at once.
 One thing is certain, though: If you fail to file a rezoning protest, you will lose your right to protest the City of Austin’s rezoning plan.

 In order for your rezoning protest to take effect, you must file it before the Austin City Council holds a final vote on its rezoning plan.
-That vote is currently scheduled for early March of 2020.
-We recommend you file your rezoning protest as soon as possible, but no later than February 29, 2020.
+That vote has been indefinitely postponed due to the COVID-19 pandemic, but could be rescheduled by council members at any time.
+We therefore recommend that you file your rezoning protest as soon as possible.

 Yes.
 According to Section 322.007 of the Texas Business and Commerce Act, “[i]f a law requires a record to be in writing, an electronic record satisfies the law” and “[i]f a law requires a signature, an electronic signature satisfies the law.”
 If you are more comfortable protesting the City of Austin’s rezoning on paper, feel free to do so by mail.

 Yes.
-Download and print a Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill it out, sign it, and mail it to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767.
-Mail your rezoning protest as soon as possible, but no later than February 29, 2020.
+Download and print a Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill it out, sign it, and mail it to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
 Your property address and signature are required.

 Not necessarily.
 If an individual who owns 20 percent or more of a property files a rezoning protest, that rezoning protest should be considered valid for the entire property.

 Yes.
 You may use this website to file rezoning protests for multiple properties.
 After you have filed your first rezoning protest, simply refresh the screen and repeat the process for additional properties.
-If you prefer to file by mail, download and print multiple copies of our Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill them out, and mail them to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767.
-Mail your rezoning protests as soon as possible, but no later than February 29, 2020.
+If you prefer to file by mail, download and print multiple copies of our Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill them out, and mail them to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
 Your property addresses and signature are required.

 Yes.
 You and/or your neighbors may protest the rezoning of any property being rezoned within 200 feet of each person’s property.
 To do so, download and print a Multi-Party Rezoning Protest Form (available in both PDF and Microsoft Word).
 Fill in the requested information and have as many neighbors as possible do so as well.
 By everyone mutually protesting zoning changes to their property and nearby properties, the three-fourths vote requirement will apply to a larger area.
-After you are finished collecting signatures, mail the form to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible, but no later than February 29, 2020.
+After you are finished collecting signatures, mail the form to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
 Property addresses and signatures are required.